 Beans and Cornbread

 No one does ham hock beans and cast-iron skillet cornbread better than my grandmother.
-Her sweet-tea with lemon drenched rim is also above the rest.
+Her sweet-tea, with lemon drenched rim, is also unmatched.

 She was born and raised in the South and spent most of her upbringing in Little Rock.
 She married out of high school, had 5 children, and lived on a military base in Morocco for 3 years.
 While in high school, she played varsity basketball and was voted "Cutest Senior".
 When I would stay at her house, I'd thumb through her old yearbooks.
 There were amazing photos of her playing basketball and a full-page dedicated to the "Cutest Seniors" - her and another young man.
 Perfect outfit, jewelry, smile and hair - smart, athletic, bold, and beautiful.